maxjo020418/BAScraper/README.md

 > - to prevent hard-limit: 2 sec sleep per request
 > - for 1000+ requests: 3.6 ~ 4 sec sleep per request
 >
-> rate limiting will automatically pace your reqeust's response time to meet the following hard limits.
-Hence making the `pace_mode` parameter kinda useless (it was made before proper API sice pacing was made).
+> rate limiting will automatically pace your request's response time to meet the following hard limits.
+Hence, making the `pace_mode` parameter kinda useless (it was made before proper API sice pacing was made).
 Following the pacing time above is recommended.

 ## basic usage & requirements
 you can install the package via pip